Home / National Industrial Relations / Across Europe / European-level Representation

 National representatives on bodies linked to European Works Councils and the European Company are generally chosen in a way which reflects the existing structures of the country concerned – either by the union, or by the works council.
-However, in six countries they are elected by all employees.
+However, in seven countries they are elected by all employees.

 Choosing the special negotiating body